xaviervalarino/portfolio/src/about.md

 <section class="indenter subgrid split-lists stack">
 ## My Design Process { .margin-bottom:size2 }

 I generally move through five phases on a design project.
-Although their implementation is never really the same, they are can be defined as:
+Although their implementation is never really the same, I'd describe them as:

-1. **Researching** the problem, the client's domain, the user's needs, the limitations.
+1. **Research** the problem, the client's domain, the user's needs, the limitations.
-2. **Analyzing** how how to solve for _x_.
+2. **Analyze** how how to solve for _x_.
-3. **Designing** a prototype to solve the problem.
+3. **Design** a prototype to solve the problem.
-4. **Testing** the prototype to figure out where the model succeeded and where  it fails.
+4. **Test** the prototype to figure out where the model succeeded and where  it fails.
 5. **Rinse and repeat**---tweak the design until it produces the desired outcome.
 </div>
 </section>